Thyroid Awareness Month – Life After Thyroid Lobectomy

 THE SEVERE MIGRAINES

 July 2017 I began to have very severe migraines.
-I believed that the “stresses” in my life were the cause.
+I believe that the “stresses” in my life were the true cause-they ended up coming back many times after all was said and done.
+But the migraines is how I made the discovery.
 These migraines were EXTREMELY bad.
 I never felt such pain in my life.
 I ended up having to file for FMLA for the sake of not losing my job because I was missing so many days from work.
 I had seen so many doctors and given so many medicines, shots in butt, narcotics – NOTHING put dent in the pain.
 The pain was a 20+ on a scale of 1-10.
 There were days that I thought death would be so much better.
 I could not walk, I could not think, I was vomiting just pure misery.

-I had every scan and test done under the sun and nothing showed anything – no tumors in the brain or brain scars (which I have but no new ones., I had my vision checked since I had recently found out I am at risk of macular degeneration and glaucoma but everything came back fine.
+I had every scan and test done under the sun and nothing showed anything – no tumors in the brain or brain scars.
+I had my vision checked since I had recently found out I am at risk of macular degeneration and glaucoma but everything came back fine.
 The one thing that we did not check was my neck.
 The migraines shot through one side of head through my neck.
 So just as a last resort I told my, endocrinologist what was going on and he ordered another sonogram in early September though it was not time for another one.
 The results – the nodules had grown substantial from my previous visit and they look concerning.
 So he ordered a biopsy at Baylor.

 THE BIOPSY & CANCER POSSIBILITY